-According to Brunei Darussalam tax law (Income Tax Act (Chapter 35)), a person is not considered a tax resident in Brunei Darussalam if that person resides in Brunei Darussalam for less 183 days in one calendar year.
+According to Brunei Darussalam Income Tax Act (Chapter 35), a person is not considered a tax resident in Brunei Darussalam if that person resides in Brunei Darussalam for less than 183 days in one calendar year.
 Hence any Bruneian or Non-Bruneian who resides in Brunei Darussalam less than 183 days in a calendar year will not be considered as a tax resident of Brunei Darussalam (non-tax resident) and will have its financial information transmitted to the tax authorities of the country to where he/she is considered a tax resident and have entered the abovementioned international agreements with Brunei Darussalam.

-In the case of entities such as companies etc, the entities will not be considered as tax resident of Brunei Darussalam if the entities does not exercises its control and management of its business in Brunei Darussalam.
-So tax authority in Brunei Darussalam will transmit financial information of entities which does not exercises its control and management of its business in Brunei Darussalam to relevant tax authorities overseas where the entities exercises its control and management of its business and have entered the abovementioned international agreements with Brunei Darussalam.
+In the case of entities such as companies, the entities will not be considered as tax resident of Brunei Darussalam if the entities does not exercise its control and management in Brunei Darussalam.
+Therefore, Revenue Division will transmit the financial account information of these entities to their relevant tax authorities overseas where the entities exercises its control and management of its business and have entered the abovementioned international agreements with Brunei Darussalam.

-What type of financial institutions and accounts are covered by AEOI?
+What type of financial institutions and accounts are covered under the CRS?